 - Propellant characterization improvements.

 The CU Boulder Sounding Rocket Laboratory’s Composite Motor Development team brings together our expertise in solid rocket propulsion and composite manufacturing to create custom solid rocket motors at an unprecedented scale for a student team.
 We’ve accumulated a wealth of knowledge over the past three years of the program, and have static fired upwards of two dozen composite motors, ranging in diameter from 1 inch to 8 inches.

 From custom phenolics to the first and largest student-built fully composite solid rocket motors, composites are the backbone of SRL’s technologies.
 Tremendous R&D effort has gone into scaling manufacturing while refining part quality for our flagship project Spaceshot.
 We are working to implement a 2-week Spaceshot production cycle via flexible tooling and tight process control.

 SRL is pursuing new advancements in cutting-edge student-developed propulsion technology through two liquid engine development programs:

 The CU Sounding Rocket Lab Avionics Team is responsible for the design, test, and integration of a flight computer for Guidance, Navigation, and Control as well as Data Acquisition and Processing of a Sounding Rocket.

 Spaceshot is a single-stage rocket designed to reach the Karman line on the largest composite motor constructed.
-As an organization, we have been working towards the goal of Spaceshot for over three years.
-Were using other active projects to prove the technologies needed to make this a reality.
+As an organization, we have been working towards the goal of Spaceshot for over four years.
+We’re using other active projects to prove the technologies needed to make this a reality.

 SRL team members are encouraged to become certified in high-power rocketry through the Tripoli Rocketry Association (TRA), one of the two leading rocketry organizations in the United States.
 TRA offers Levels 1, 2, and 3 certifications.